SySeVR: A Framework for Using Deep Learning to Detect Software Vulnerabilities: Experiments and Results

 \subsubsection{Experiments for Answering RQ2}

+In order to answer RQ2, we use the stratified 5-fold cross-validation to train 8 standard models: a linear {\em Logistic Regression} (LR) classifier, a neural network with one hidden layer {\em Multi-Layer Perception} (MLP), a DBN \cite{DBLP:journals/scholarpedia/Hinton09}, a CNN \cite{DBLP:journals/tnn/LawrenceGTB97}, and four RNNs (i.e., {\em Long Short-Term Memory} (LSTM), {\em Gated Recurrent Unit} (GRU), BLSTM, and BGRU \cite{hochreiter1997long, DBLP:conf/ssst/ChoMBB14, DBLP:journals/nn/GravesS05}), using the same dataset (of 4 kinds of SyVCs) as in Section \ref{Experiment_RQ1}.
+In each case, we choose the hyper-parameter value that leads to the highest F1-measure.

-In order to answer RQ2, we train 1 CNN, 1 DBN, and 4 RNNs (i.e., LSTM, GRU, BLSTM, and BGRU) using the same dataset as in Section \ref{Experiment_RQ1}.
-Table \ref{Table_neural_networks_four_types_SyVCs} summarizes the results.
-We observe that when compared with unidirectional RNNs (i.e., LSTM and GRU), bidirectional RNNs (i.e., BLSTM and BGRU) can reduce FNR by 3.1\% on average, at the price of increasing FPR by 0.3\% on average.
-This phenomenon might be caused by the following: Bidirectional RNNs can accommodate more information about the statements that appear before and after the statement in question. \ignore{ We note that for dealing with 30,000 training SeVCs and 7,500 testing SeVCs, it takes 8,243 seconds to train a CNN and 91 seconds to detect vulnerabilities, and it takes 26,400 seconds to train a BGRU and 1,235 seconds to detect vulnerabilities. } In summary, \begin{insight} {\em SySeVR-enabled bidirectional RNNs (especially BGRU) are more effective than CNNs, which in turn are more effective than DBNs.
-Still, their FNRs are consistently much higher than their FPRs.} \end{insight}
+Table \ref{Table_neural_networks_four_types_SyVCs_FPR0.2} summarizes the results by setting FPR to 2.0\% in each model, which is chosen because it is the FPR of the model that achieves the highest F1-measure.
+We observe that when compared with unidirectional RNNs (i.e., LSTM and GRU), bidirectional RNNs (i.e., BLSTM and BGRU) can respectively improve the FNR by 4.5\% and the F1-measure by 2.3\% on average.
+This improvement might be caused by the following: Bidirectional RNNs can accommodate more information about the statements that appear before and after the statement in question.
+We further observe that bidirectional RNNs (especially BGRU) are more effective than CNN, which in turn is more effective than DBN and shallow learning models (i.e., LR and MLP).
+Moreover, these models achieve a similar effectiveness in both MCC and F1-measure, meaning that the issue of data imbalance is not significant.
+In summary, \begin{insight} {\em SySeVR-enabled bidirectional RNNs (especially BGRU) are more effective than SySeVR-enabled unidirectional RNNs and CNN, which are more effective than SySeVR-enabled DBN and shallow learning models (i.e., LR and MLP).
+Still, FNRs of all these models are consistently much higher than their FPRs.} \end{insight}